laelsirus/Dell-Latitude-5290-2-in-1-CLOVER/README.md

 ## ETC

 ***Intel UHD Graphics 620***
-- This build is suitable for 'Dell Latitude 5290 2-in-1' system uses the IGPU of 'Intel UHD Graphics 620'
+- This build is suitable for 'Dell Latitude 5290 2-in-1' system uses the iGPU of 'Intel UHD Graphics 620'

 ***Remove these boot flags after installation***
 - -v